SotirisTouliopoulos/sotiristouliopoulos.github.io/_publications/publications-1.md

 Research Article available on arXiv!

-My research article available as an e-print on [arXiv](https://arxiv.org/abs/2505.18566) explores the structural and functional implications of atomic density distributions in proteins!
+This research article available as an e-print on [arXiv](https://arxiv.org/abs/2505.18566) explores the structural and functional implications of atomic density distributions in proteins!

 <br>